Virtual Tutoring Pilot Program

 In response to COVID-19, Heart Tutoring is preparing for a virtual tutoring model for the 2020-21 school year.
 After a significant amount of time spent researching software programs for math and talking to school principals and other partners, we believe virtual tutoring will be an impactful way to support students in building confidence and strengthening their foundational math skills while still being able to use volunteers as tutors.

-Heart staff members are currently testing virtual tutoring with our Summer Pilot program!
-Thanks to gifts from Pamlico Capital and the COVID-19 Response Fund administered by Foundation For The Carolinas and United Way, we are thrilled to be serving 75 students from 13 CMS elementary schools this summer!
+Heart staff members tested virtual tutoring with a Summer Pilot program!
+Thanks to gifts from Pamlico Capital and the COVID-19 Response Fund administered by Foundation For The Carolinas and United Way, we were thrilled to serve 75 students from 13 CMS elementary schools this summer!

 As we prepare to serve ~1,000 student virtually this fall, Heart Tutoring is using the Summer Pilot to fine-tune our virtual tutoring process and ensure a high-quality experience for both students and tutors.
-The program has been a success so far, with students staying engaged and grasping concepts throughout these virtual sessions.
-We are so grateful for the opportunity to be supporting students this summer.
+The program was successful, with students staying engaged and grasping concepts throughout these virtual sessions.
+After 7 or 8 tutoring sessions, the majority of students demonstrated growth in at least one concept area, and 100% of families rated the experience as positive.

 “It has been a lot of fun getting to be a part of the virtual tutoring pilot program this summer!
 The kids I have gotten to tutor have all been so excited to work with us each week, and they are quick learners when it comes to our new technology.
 The Jamboards have made our tutoring sessions easy to navigate, and the fun designs and interactive activities keep the students excited and engaged.
 They are such a creative way to bring our hands-on activities and math games into the virtual sessions!
 I think our volunteers are really going to appreciate how the virtual program still allows us to have great connections with our students and incorporates the same types of games and activities as our in-person tutoring.”